-Some of the art is cute; some of it looks psychedelic.
+Some of the art is cute; some of it looks frightening and/or psychedelic.

 For water sport enthusiasts, canoeing and kayaking are among the “things to do” promoted by the Chamber.
 I thought this was strange as a long-necked river monster might conceivably eat the tourists!

-This gentle river became a lengthy, serpentine monster (2).
-I was able to navigate around rocky threats (or my canoe simply followed the current flow) but water splashed in and my camera was soaked, along with backpack and clothes.
+This gentle river turned into a lengthy, serpentine monster (2)!
+I was able to navigate around boulders (or my canoe simply followed the current flow) but water splashed in and my camera was soaked, along with backpack and clothes.